-NRS 222 NURSING CARE OF ADULTS WITH ACUTE AND CHRONIC ILLNESS II (4)
+NRS 222 NURSING CARE OF ADULTS WITH ACUTE AND CHRONIC LLNESS II (4)

-Prerequisites: NRS 220 and NRS 221
+Two hours lecture per week Prerequisite: NRS 220 and NRS 221 Corequisite: NRS 223

-Continues the study of principles of nursing care delivery for individuals and families experiencing medical-surgical health care problems involving disorders of the endocrine, respiratory, hematological, renal and genitourinary, and neurological body systems and those with acute cardiac and oncological conditions.
+Continues the study of principles of nursing care delivery for individuals and families experiencing medicalsurgical health care problems involving disorders of the endocrine, respiratory, hematological, renal and genitourinary, and neurological body systems and those with acute cardiac and oncological conditions.
 Uses the Neuman Systems Model and the nursing process as the foundation for standard therapeutic interventions for individuals in stress.